majesticchain/majestic-star-chain/docs/guides/validators/security.md

 # Validator Security

-Learn about sentry nodes and HSMs to secure a validator {synopsis}
+Learn about sentry nodes to secure a validator {synopsis}

 Each validator candidate is encouraged to run its operations independently, as diverse setups increase the resilience of the network.
-Validator candidates should commence their setup phase now in order to be on time for launch.

-## Key Management - HSM

-It is mission critical that an attacker cannot steal a validator's key.
-If this is possible, it puts the entire stake delegated to the compromised validator at risk.
-Hardware security modules are an important strategy for mitigating this risk.

-HSM modules must support `ed25519` signatures for the hub.
-The [YubiHSM2 supports `ed25519` and can be used with this yubikey [library](https://github.com/iqlusioninc/yubihsm.rs).
-The YubiHSM can protect a private key but cannot ensure in a secure setting that it won't sign the same block twice.

-The Tendermint team is also working on extending our Ledger Nano S application to support validator signing.
-This app can store recent blocks and mitigate double signing attacks.

-We will update this page when more key storage solutions become available.

 ## Sentry Nodes (DDOS Protection)